manuGil/online-core/docs/source/dic.rst

 Task 2
    Start QGIS and open the ``s2_25_sept_2016.tif``, display it  with the band combination **7,8,3**.

-   Define between 10 to 15 legend units for this dataset.
-After  you have established a legend, you can start with the  visual interpretation.
+   Define between 5 to 10 legend units for this dataset.
+After  we established a legend, we can start with the  visual interpretation.

 Visual Interpretation
 ^^^^^^^^^^^^^^^^^^^^^

-One the purposes of visual image interpretation is to identify objects in the image dataset.
+One the purposes of |ltb| `Visual image interpretation`_ is to identify objects in the image dataset.
 For this we use the legen units defined in above and the ability of the human eye to recognize certain objects.
 For example, a legend unit defined as *black and dark-blue pixels* can be recognized, after considering the size, shape and texture of the objects , as **water**.

 .. attention::
    **Question.**